Nowadays, who hasn’t heard about botulinum toxin, better known under its trade name “Botox®”?

 Don’t look around you: no one will raise their hand for fear of appearing ignorant.

-Let’s go back in history so as to understand how the botulinum toxin has become so popular over the last few years.
+Let’s go back in history to understand how the botulinum toxin has become so popular over the last few years.

 This toxin is now also used to treat excessive perspiration (hyperhidrosis) and drooling (ptyalism) problems because of its action on the receptors of the parasympathetic system.